 Spinning on the spot, her tail gleaming that curious silver again, Roulettes bladed appendage became a shimmering blur.

 Unable to react in time two of the dire rats fell instantly, large grooves of their forehead and brain matter missing, having been sprayed all over the nearby wall.

 The last rat lept back, much of that confident aggression having dissipated at Roulettes display, hesitating the rat froze, still trying to decide whether it should engage or flee.

-This hesitation was fatal, Roulette having not stopped since braining the two rats was already upon the dire rat, knocking it over in a tackle, she pulled back her tail and stabbed the dire rat in the chest three times before managing to Peirce the heart, ending the rat's struggles
+This hesitation was fatal, Roulette having not stopped since braining the two rats was already upon the dire rat, knocking it over in a tackle, she pulled back her tail and stabbed the hapless rat in the chest three times before managing to pierce the heart, ending the rat's struggles,

 Roulette was doing perfectly well, exemplary really considering that her opponents were not only bigger but also more numerous,